The Rat Pack – Live From Las Vegas makes a long-awaited return this winter.

 Stephen is a familiar television face from his regular role Rev Tony Charlton in Emmerdale, with guest roles in Dream Team, Urban Gothic, Frost, My Dad’s the Prime Minister Doctors, Hollyoaks, New Tricks and most recently Mr. Moseley - Ambassador to Sweden in Season 2 of The Royals.

-David studied theater and arts in college and instructs/coaches locally at Take2 Performer’s Studio.
+David studied theatre and arts at college and instructs/coaches locally at Take2 Performer’s Studio.
 His acting skills were put to use in his one-man show, where James Sullivan of the San Francisco Chronicle noted: "Like his idol, Hayes 'did it all' in his 90-minute tribute."
 He currently teaches drama and produces performances with the students at a local high school.

 As an entertainer, he has performed in shows such as Reflections of the Rat Pack, Escape with David Hayes, Work That Skirt, and American Superstars.
 He was awarded “Best Performer in a Production Show” four out of five years by Fun & Gaming Magazine, sharing that accolade one year with the cast as “Best Act.”
-He has performed Europe’s Broadway--the West End of London—touring the UK, Germany, Denmark, and then the U.S. with, ”The Rat Pack Live from Las Vegas.”
+He has previously performed on Europe’s Broadway – the West End of London – touring the UK, Germany, Denmark, and then the U.S. with, ”The Rat Pack Live from Las Vegas.”